axelerant/testimonials-widget/readme.txt

 = 60.
 How do I download older versions of Testimonials Widget? =

 You can browse code and download current and other versions of Testimonials Widget via its [Developers](http://wordpress.org/extend/plugins/testimonials-widget/developers/) page.

+= 61.
+What's NNN of ".testimonialswidget_testimonialsNNN"? =

+As the CSS class `.testimonialswidget_testimonialsNNN` is dynamically generated, you're not going to find it in the Testimonials Widget CSS file.
+The reason being is that each Testimonials Widget instance is unique so that many can be used and styled on a page.

+You may find your NNN value by looking at…
+* "CSS class" from your widget's option panel - screenshot 3
+* Your webpage's HTML source code for the unique testimonial widget class identifier
+	* Ex: `<div class="testimonialswidget_testimonials testimonialswidget_testimonials20">` means you use CSS class `.testimonialswidget_testimonials20`

+*When writing testimonials CSS, don't forget to change `NNN` to the number found above*

+= 62.
+Why do I get "No testimonials found" when using category and tags? =

+Because, there's no testimonials having that category with those tags.

+When using tags only, it's possible to select from many testimonials unless you check the "Require all tags" option.
+Then only testimonials with all of those tags are selected.

 = I'm still stuck, how can I get help? =